Definition: Worship of a God is obeying the commandments of that God because you accept that he is your God.

 The word 'Supplication' is from the Latin 'Supplicare' which means to beg on bended knee (hence 'supple').
 The scriptures which show the above are recited in section [204].

-Non born again true Christians (sons of Abraham under the 2AC) can only ask for a blessing from God and they should point out that the blessing will be through Jesus.
-It is not the case that they need to approach God through Jesus in prayer.
+It is not the case that we need to approach God through Jesus in prayer.
 God has perfectly good ears.
 If the congregation can hear your audible blessing, then God can hear your inaudible prayer.
 God is the hearer of prayers to him.

 7 to all those who are in Rome as God's beloved ones, called to be holy ones: May you have undeserved kindness and peace from God our Father and [the] Lord Jesus Christ (Romans 1)